 AMX0035 has received orphan drug designation in both the U.S. and Europe, meant to provide financial and other incentives that accelerate the therapy’s development.

 How AMX0035 works

-AMX0035 is designed to reduce nerve cell death by blocking cell death pathways that originate in the mitochondria and endoplasmic reticulum, two cellular compartments.
+AMX0035 is designed to reduce nerve cell death by blocking cell death pathways that originate in mitochondria and in the endoplasmic reticulum, two cellular compartments.
 Mitochondria are the energy production factories of cells, and the endoplasmic reticulum is involved in protein production, modification, and transport.

 Both are in constant communication and are vital for cell survival.
-When one of the two compartments fails to function properly, the resulting stress can kill the cell or lead to inflammation.
+When one of these two compartments fails to function properly, the resulting stress can kill a cell or lead to inflammation.
 Brain cells are particularly sensitive to this stress, which has been implicated in the development of neurodegenerative diseases such as ALS.